Overview

 Using Technology and AI to Support Transition Outcomes

-Self-advocacy isn’t just a skill—it’s a crucial tool that allows individuals with disabilities to live life on their own terms- with dignity and the chance to reach their full potential.
-Learning self-advocacy from a young age and continuing to develop it into adulthood is essential for empowerment, social inclusion, and greater independence.
-We’ll discuss why raising self-advocates is so important and explore strategies to nurture this critical life skill at every stage of development.
+Self-advocacy isn’t just a skill — it’s a powerful tool that helps individuals with disabilities live life on their own terms, with dignity and the opportunity to reach their full potential.
+Learning to advocate for yourself from a young age — and continuing to build that skill into adulthood — is essential for empowerment, inclusion, and greater independence.

 Register for the series!